“Black” Lyrics Meaning (Pearl Jam)

 It’s as if the world is moving on without him, and he’s stuck in place, unable to escape the past.

-Pre-Chorus 2: Spinning Out
+Pre-Chorus 2: Mental Spin

 And twisted thoughts that spin ’round my head